-Have you ever wonder why most startups’ in the Gambia fail within their first two years?
+Have you ever wonder why 95 percent startups’ in the Gambia fail within their first two years?

 The Recent hype around a flexible lifestyle coupled with the country’s massive unemployment rate has led to a new wave of entrepreneurship and start-ups in the Gambia.
 Entrepreneurship has become for some the only way out to be successful partly because the opportunity to address national challenges and problems is in high demand.

 However, we see startup after startup falling into similar patterns surrounding a lack of product/market fit, scaling too early, family dependency, or several other causes that inevitably contribute to a failure of startups in The Gambia.

 Below we analyze the reason why 95 percent of startups in the Gambia fail and suggest some actions to prevent them.